Approximation of Weakly Singular Integral Equations by Sinc Projection Methods: Two numerical schemes

 This equation could be rewritten as

-so the collocation method for solving Eq. \eqref{asli} amounts to solve \eqref{sinc col} for $N$ sufficiently large.
-We utilize the theory of holomorphic function space along with the singularity preserving representation of the approximate solution to incorporate a mechanism for approximating the singular integrals which arise from the discretization of weakly singular integral operators.
+so the collocation method for solving Eq. \eqref{asli} aggregates with \eqref{sinc col} for $N$ sufficiently large.
+We utilize the theory of holomorphic function space along with the singularity preserving representation of the approximate solution to blend a mechanism for approximating the singular integrals which arise from the discretization of weakly singular integral operators.
 Let us have the following presentation of Eq. (\ref{sinc col}):

-Due to the complexity of the integral kernel, we are interested in approximating the integral operator in \eqref{sinc col1} by the quadrature formula presented in \eqref{quadrature se}.
+Due to the complexity of the integral kernel, we utilize the approximation of the integral operator in \eqref{sinc col1} by the quadrature formula presented in \eqref{quadrature se}.
 We notice that in order to use the sinc quadrature method properly, the intervals $[a,t_{i} ]$ and $[t_{i}, b] $ should be transformed to the whole real line.
 So, Eq. \eqref{sinc col1} could be written as